yesusbc/RoboND-Go-Chase-It/README.md

 # Robotics Nanodegree
-This repo contains the related projects for the Udacity Robotics Software Engineer Nanodegree.
+This repo contains the related projects for the Udacity's Robotics Software Engineer Nanodegree.

 The project was divided in
 * Part 1: `Build My World`: Designed a Gazebo World Environment for the upcoming parts.